phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 ## QVBoxLayout vertically arranged widgets

-With QVBoxLayout you arrange widgets one above the other linearly.
+&emsp; With QVBoxLayout you arrange widgets one above the other linearly.
 Adding a widget adds it to the bottom of the column.

 ![A QVBoxLayout, filled from top to bottom](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/images/A%20QVBoxLayout%2C%20filled%20from%20top%20to%20bottom.png)

-Lets add our widget to a layout.
+&emsp; Lets add our widget to a layout.
 Note that in order to add a layout to the QMainWindow we need to apply it to a dummy QWidget.
 This allows us to then use .setCentralWidget to apply the widget (and the layout) to the window.
 Our colored widgets will arrange themselves in the layout, contained within the QWidget in the window.

 ```
 import sys